frconor-ebook/meditations/_posts/2025-06-09-the-infinite-love-of-god.md

 It is, perhaps, on such occasions that we have received the most attention from God as in the parables where He wished to express His mercy in a singular way: the lost sheep is the only one carried on the shoulders (Luke 15:5), the feast is laid on by the father for the one of his sons who has hurt him most (Luke 15:23-24), the lost drachma is carefully sought by its owner until she finds it (Luke 15:8-9).

-God\'s attention to and His love for us has been constant throughout our lives.
+God\'s attention to and His love for us have been constant throughout our lives.
 He has been aware of all the circumstances and events which we have had to live through.
 He is beside us in every situation and at every moment.

-We're told in St. Matthew, "Behold, I am with you all through the days that are coming, until the consummation of the world" (Matt.
+We're told in St. Matthew, "Behold, I am with you through all the days that are coming, until the consummation of the world" (Matt.
 28:20), until the final moments of our lives.

 How often He has continued an apparently chance meeting!
 In joy and in sorrow, through what at first sight seemed a misfortune, in a friend, in a colleague at work, in a priest who has looked after us...